-Tokyo 2020 Olympic road race route: Mount Fuji climb could feature as part of mountainous course - Cycling Weekly
+Tokyo 2020 Olympic road race route: men's race to circumnavigate the foot of Mount Fuji - Cycling Weekly

-Men's race reported to be 266km in length
+Men's race is reported to be 234km in length whilst women will ride 137km

-Riders at the 2020 Olympic Games in Tokyo could face a climb up the side of Mount Fuji according to local reports about the mountainous planned route.
+Riders at the 2020 Olympic Games in Tokyo will circumnavigate Mount Fuji and go on to finish on the Fuji Speedway motor circuit in Oyama Town, according to local sources.

 Original plans had seen the race routed around the centre of Tokyo, but, although the race will still start in the Japanese capital, it will now head west into the countryside, therefore avoiding causing traffic congestion in the downtown area of the city.